MicrosoftDocs/architecture-center/docs/reference-architectures/iot/industry-iot-hub-page.md

 This article provides an overview of industry-specific internet-of-things (IoT) reference architectures and example solutions.

-The following Azure IIoT solutions and scenarios address unique business challenges for specific industries.
+The following Azure IoT solutions and example scenarios address unique business challenges for specific industries.
 For overall IoT patterns and guides that apply across industry verticals, see [Get started with Azure IoT solutions](iot-architecture-overview.md).

 ## Automotive and transportation